cdaein/rename-screenshot/README.md

 ## How to Install

 1. Clone this repo: `git clone https://github.com/cdaein/rename-screenshot.git`
-2. Change directory to the repo: `cd rename-screenshot`
+2. Change directory to the local repo: `cd rename-screenshot`
 3. Install dependency: `npm i`
 4. Install as a global package (don't forget the `.`): `npm i -g .`
 5. Run with `rename-screenshot` from anywhere.